-This activated charcoal pizza crust recipe is a delight for the eyes but will not give off any “charred” or “burnt” taste.
-Your crust will cook to a soft and lightly-crispy finish.
-Top the pizza with whatever toppings you have on hand – the more vibrant and contrasting in color they are to the activated charcoal crust, the better!
-Enjoy!
+Note that the crust will not give off any “charred” or “burnt” taste.
+Your crust will cook to a tender and lightly crisped finish.
+Top the pizza with whatever organic toppings you have on hand – the more vibrant and contrasting in color they are to the activated charcoal crust, the better.
+(Consider yourself set for Halloween!)

 - Cook Time